grace12021/math-studying-materials/CourseWorks/SFSU_MATH748/README.md

 # Math 748: Theory and Applications of Statistical and Machine Learning
-This is a personal studying materials for Math 748 in Fall 2021 by Professor Tao He.
+This is a personal studying material for Math 748 in Fall 2021 by Professor Tao He.
 This course includes mathematical theory of classical methods in ML and R implementations.

 ## Weekly Reports
 Notes based on the lectures.
 Will be updated with a merged one.